Summary

 Blade tips

-- Sharp/Blunt: a common general-purpose configuration
+- Sharp/blunt: a common general-purpose configuration

-- Probe-pointed (with button): used to protect underlying tissue when opening lumen-containing organs (e.g., the common bile duct)
+- Probe-pointed (with button): to protect underlying tissue when opening lumen-containing organs (e.g., the common bile duct)

 - Examples: Mayo-Lexer and Metzenbaum (dissecting) scissors